Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 ## The ping is **terrible**...

 We experienced minute to hour long "brownouts" of 500+ millisecond ping, or just abject packet loss.
-Somehow the bandwidth managed to hold inspite thus making it incredibly hard to communicate the exact issue to Virgin's Customer Service.
+Somehow the bandwidth managed to hold in spite of this, thus making it incredibly hard to communicate the exact issue to Virgin's Customer Service.
 As the only complaint they're actually equipped to handle is bandwidth issues.

-Over the following month or two we had 5+ "engineers" visit our property to check for what might be causing the issue, until we heard on the grapevine that Virgin were well aware of the issues but due to the short term nature of all the contracts and students in the area were willfully choosing to do nothing.
-Circumnavigating their own processes by verifying the network infrastructure during the summer (when all the students are not there), finding that the bandwidth and ping are vastly overspec'd, but once the thousands of students come back, it falls over completely [^1].
+Over the following month or two we had 5+ "engineers" visit our property to check for what might be causing the issue.
+This was until we heard on the grapevine that Virgin was well aware of the issues, but due to the short term nature of all the contracts, and all the students in the area, they were willfully choosing to do nothing.

+Basically, Virgin were circumnavigating their own processes by verifying the network infrastructure during the summer (when all the students are not there), finding that the bandwidth and ping are vastly overspec'd, but once the thousands of students come back, it falls over completely [^1].

-This was such a deal breaker for us that we ended up just cancelling the contract paying the exit fee and changing provider.
-Because luckily we had BT as an actual competitor with different lines and infrastructure.
+This was such a deal breaker for us that we ended up just cancelling the contract, paying the exit fee, and changing provider.
+Because luckily, we had BT as an actual competitor with different lines and infrastructure.
 Speeds were certainly not as good but the ping was exceedingly better.

 ## Measuring Ping

-During this period of bad internet I was searching for ways to more accurately measure how bad the problems was, rather than just experiences to report to our service agents, some actual hard data.
-Furthermore during actual gaming, something on a second monitor to be able to show me in real time what was happening to the network.
+During this period of bad internet I was searching for ways to more accurately measure how bad the problem was, and produce actual hard data to report to our service agents.
+Furthermore, during actual gaming, something on a second monitor to be able to show me in real time what was happening to the network.
 Ideally with enough data I could hopefully infer what times of day should be avoided!